Skin Color May Affect How Well Medications Work: Researchers

 Most evidence of adverse effects related to melanin levels comes from studies on ocular toxicity, Sophie Zaaijer, co-author and a consultant and researcher specializing in preclinical research and development (R&D) and clinical trials, told The Epoch Times.

 “Cells in the retina [in the eyes] contain the highest concentrations of melanin that can bind to certain drugs, and the most extreme adverse effects for some of these drugs have been identified,” Zaaijer said.
-“While skin has a lower concentration of melanin per cell or surface measure compared to eyes, the cumulative sum of melanin stored in the skin is high due to the skin being the largest organ of our body,” she added.
+“While skin has a lower concentration of melanin per cell or surface measure compared to eyes, the cumulative sum of melanin stored in the skin is high due to the skin being the largest organ of our body.”

 Aside from skin pigment, people’s ability to metabolize drugs can also affect their reactions to certain medications.